saschaklatt/gridl/README.md

 * moving columns and rows
 * adding columns and rows at any position
 * removing rows and columns from any position
+* clipping

 **Must haves**

-* swapping: cells, columns, rows and areas
+* swapping: cells, columns and rows
-* clipping
 * anchor/pivot points in areas
 * extracting subsets
 * rotating the grid